 Best Financial Advice for Another Early-Career PhD

-46:09 Emily: Listeners, thank you for joining me for this episode.
-Pfforphds.com/podcast is the hub for the Personal Finance for PhDs podcast.
-There, you can find links to all the episode show notes and a form to volunteer to be interviewed.
-I’d love for you to check it out and get more involved.
-If you’ve been enjoying the podcast, please consider joining my mailing list for my behind-the-scenes commentary about each episode.
-Register at pfforphds.com/subscribe.
-See you in the next episode!
-And remember you don’t have to have a PhD to succeed with personal finance, but it helps.
-The music is Stages of Awakening by Podington bear from the free music archive and is shared under CC by NC.
-Podcast editing and show notes creation by Meryem Ok.
+29:55 Emily: Listeners, thank you for joining me for this episode! pfforphds.com/podcast is the hub for the Personal Finance for PhDs podcast.
+On that page are links to all the episodes’ show notes, which include full transcripts and videos of the interviews.
+There is also a form to volunteer to be interviewed on the podcast.
+I’d love for you to check it out and get more involved!
+If you’ve been enjoying the podcast, here are 4 ways you can help it grow: 1.
+Subscribe to the podcast and rate and review it on Apple Podcasts, Stitcher, or whatever platform you use.
+2. Share an episode you found particularly valuable on social media, with a email list-serv, or as a link from your website.
+3. Recommend me as a speaker to your university or association.
+My seminars cover the personal finance topics PhDs are most interested in, like investing, debt repayment, and effective budgeting.
+I also license pre-recorded workshops on taxes.
+4. Subscribe to my mailing list at PFforPhDs.com/subscribe.
+Through that list, you’ll keep up with all the new content and special opportunities for Personal Finance for PhDs.
+See you in the next episode, and remember: You don’t have to have a PhD to succeed with personal finance… but it helps!
+The music is “Stages of Awakening” by Podington Bear from the Free Music Archive and is shared under CC by NC.
+Podcast editing by Lourdes Bobbio and show notes creation by Meryem Ok.